Methane sensing in the mid-IR using short wave IR photon counting detectors via non-linear interferometry: Sensitivity evaluation and comparison with the direct sensing method

-The signal-to-noise ratio (SNR) can then be analysed in a similar way to homodyne interferometry \cite{Sun_2011}.
+The signal-to-noise ratio (SNR) can then be analysed in an analogous way to homodyne interferometry \cite{Sun_2011}.
 The detected signal on- and off-resonance can be written in terms of the difference between maximum and minimum photon counts of an interference fringe received, $R$, and its variance, $V$,

 where: $\eta$ is the efficiency of the detector, $\hbar\omega_s$ is the energy of a signal photon $\langle P_{sig}\rangle$ is the power of the signal input, $\langle P_{LO}\rangle$ is the power of the local oscillator and $T_{int}$ is the measurement time.
-For comparison with direct detection schemes we assume signal is estimated from the difference of maximum and minimum of fringe measured in time $T_{int}/2$.
-We considered that the system is shot-noise limited, that is, the noise produced by the photon number fluctuations is much greater than the environment and detector's noise.
+For comparison with direct detection schemes, we assume the signal is estimated from the difference of maximum and minimum of fringe measured in time $T_{int}/2$.
+Although the results shown in section \ref{sec:expimp} are not yet shot-noise limited, for simplification purposes, we will consider that this is the case now, that is, the noise produced by the photon number fluctuations is much greater than the environment and detector's noise.
 Also, as the noise provided by the signal is much smaller than the local oscillator's noise, we neglect it.
 So, the SNR on- and off-resonance can be written in terms of the number of photons combining Eq.(\ref{eq:signal}) and Eq.(\ref{eq:noise}) as